LappleApple/feedmereadmes/README.md

 This project originated at FOSDEM 2017 out of a conversation between folks at RedHat and Zalando.
 The idea is simple:
 - If you're a **project author** who's looking for README feedback and help, add the link to your project README via the "Issues" feature on this repository.
 You can also tweet us your README link at [@feedmereadmes](https://twitter.com/feedmereadmes).
 You'll receive:
   - README editing
   - Project analysis/feedback to help you sharpen the "why," "how," and "what" behind your work.
-We use [Zalando's product analysis template](https://github.com/zalando/zalando-howto-open-source/blob/master/producttemplate.md) and other resources for this.
+We use [Zalando's product analysis template](https://github.com/zalando/zalando-howto-open-source/blob/master/producttemplate.md) and other resources for this part. :)
 - If you're a **writer or editor** who's interested in helping the open source community but not sure where to start, you can start right here. :) Go to the Issues, find a README to edit, and start working your wordsmith magic.
 - If you're a **product specialist/owner/manager** who wants to contribute to open source development, you can lend your expertise to help project creators strengthen their project purpose and vision.